Kaushal2612/Kafka-Using-Java/README.md

   - Run HelloProducer Application,
   - Run HelloConsumer Application

-You can also test the message produced by producer on the topic by executing below command in your kafka folder:
+You can also test the message produced by producer on the topic by executing below command in your kafka folder.
+Open Command Line and execute:
   **.\bin\windows\kafka-console-consumer.bat -bootstrap-server 127.0.0.1:9092 -topic <topic name> -group first_app**